titumozammel/human-energy-economics/README.md

 # Capability Interconnection as a Management Domain

-Capability Interconnection should be examined across several organizational interfaces.
+Capability Interconnection should be examined across critical organizational interfaces.

 ### Individual ↔ Individual